The tropical momentum map: a classification of toric log symplectic manifolds

 \subsubsection{Symplectic uncut}

 We use Proposition \ref{prop: normal form} to show that there is an induced $T^n$-invariant log symplectic structure on the compressed blow-up $\widetilde{M}$.
-By Lemma \ref{lemma: unfolded blow-up}, $\widetilde{M}$ defines a log symplectic principal $T^n$ bundle, which we call the symplectic uncut (see Definition \ref{defn: sympl uncut} below).
+By Lemma \ref{lemma: unfolded blow-up}, $\widetilde{M}$ defines a log symplectic principal $T^n$-bundle, which we call the symplectic uncut (see Definition \ref{defn: sympl uncut} below).

-\begin{prop} Let $(M,Z,\omega)$ be a $2n$-dimensional compact orientable log symplectic manifold with corners where $Z$ is of normal crossing type, equipped with an effective $T^n$ action.
+\begin{prop} Let $(M,Z,\omega)$ be a $2n$-dimensional compact orientable log symplectic manifold with corners, where $Z$ is of normal crossing type, equipped with an effective $T^n$-action.
 Let $\Delta = M / T^n$ and $D = Z / T^n$.